Long-term care hospital services

 .
 This applies whether you're in an acute care hospital or a long-term care hospital (LTCH).

-You don't have to pay a second deductible for your care in a LTCH if:
+You don't have to pay a second deductible for the cost of long-term care in a LTCH if:

 - You're transferred to a LTCH directly from an acute care hospital.